-This guidance gives procedures that will support and underpin the use of social networking and other online services within the Cornwall Ladies County Golf Association.
-It is important that all members, staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of the County are aware of this policy and agree to the following terms.
+This guidance gives procedures that will support and underpin the use of social networking and other online services within C.L.C.G.A..
+It is important that all members, staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of C.L.C.G.A. are aware of this policy and agree to the following terms.